rancher/fleet-docs/docs/gitrepo-content.md

 Fleet lets you reference additional values files through `fleet.yaml`.
 These files override or extend the chart’s baseline defaults.

-* A values Files entry is equivalent to copy-pasting the contents of that file into the values: section of `fleet.yaml`.
+* A `valuesFiles` entry is equivalent to copy-pasting the contents of that file into the values: section of `fleet.yaml`.
 * It’s mainly a convenience feature for splitting values into multiple files.
 * Unlike Helm chart `values.yaml`, Fleet’s values files support templating, which enables dynamic configuration per environment.